 Then your lawyer can file a claim against your company.
 Depending on the demand, you might be able to collect economic and noneconomic damages.

 Those who abuse the law should be held accountable.
 It doesn’t matter if your employer is a small company or a huge corporation.
 He or she does not have the right to discriminate against you.
-Contact us today to schedule your free phone consultation to go over your employment discrimination claim.
+Contact us today to schedule your confidential phone consultation to go over your employment discrimination claim.

 Wrongful Termination in New York

 Most employees enter an “at-will” contract with their employers.
 That means their employers can fire them for any reason, even if it’s absurd.
 However, wrongful termination can still occur in this state.

 Even though employers have the right to fire employees in most circumstances, that right is removed in some instances.
 Learn more about wrongful termination in New York, and if you are a victim, contact The Cimino Law Firm.
 We offer confidential phone consultations and can tell you if you have a case against your employer.

 Wrongful termination occurs when people are fired due to employment discrimination, retaliation, or breach of contract.
 In each of these cases, the employer does not have the legal right to fire an employee.

 State and federal laws have established protected classes in New York and the United States.
 This protects employees from discrimination.
 Even though New York is an at-will state, it is against the law to fire an employee due to discrimination.